 CSF has a 20 year history of service to the Hinterland communities.

-AGM is to be held at the Numinbah School of Arts Hall at 2:00 pm on 29th March 2025
+AGM is to be held at the Numinbah School of Arts Hall at 2:30 pm on 18 April 2026.

-Community Forum & Afternoon Tea follows at 3:00 pm.
+Community Meeting follows at 4:00 pm.

-Federal MP Scott Buchholz has been invited.
+Federal MP Scott Buchholz and State MP Ros Bates will be invited.

 Farmers want their Quads back.